clulab/ConceptAlignment/README.md

 ## Preparations

 Some of the instructions below use 0.1.0 as a version number.
 Change this number as necessary.
-The standard port 9000 may be used for SuperMaaS, so this project has been changed to use 9001 and that's the reason some port numbers are included in the instructions.
+The standard port 9000 may already be used for SuperMaaS, so this project has been changed to use 9001 and that's the reason some port numbers are included in the instructions.

 ### Preparing the index files